Fleker/Gltn/_nightlies/docs/docs/02_Plugins/03_Running_Panels.md

 To access the data, simply call `getSettings({att})`

+As a side note, to query whether a certain settings value exists or should be overriden, you can call `hasSetting({att})`

 ### Export
 In some cases you may wish to use a panel for prototyping, such as for an outline.
 A few functions are available for developers to create a solid experience.
 #### Mimicking the Build System